I.B. + M.A. DE LANDE LONG

 CLCW - Communications Link Control Word

-The CCSDS recommendations define the CLCW (Communications Link Control Word or Command Link Control Word), which carries the return part of the COP-1 protocol data.
+The CLCW (Communications Link Control Word) carries the return data of the COP-1 protocol.
 CLCWs are carried in telemetry frames.

 The Telecommand Decoder Shell generates CLCWs on demand.
 The Telecommand Encoder Shell expects CLCWs extracted from the downlink telemetry.